gstlearn/gstlearn/doc/references/Random_Variable.md

 ## A. Discrete variables

-## I. Probability mass function
+## A.1.
+Probability mass function

-To indtroduce the probability mass function, we will give some examples:
+To introduce the probability mass function, we will give some examples:

-### 1) Head or tail
+### A.1.1) Head or tail

 We launch a coin.
 The result (still unknown) will be equal to